AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 I pulled the window shade down, buckled up and pressed my back into the back of the chair gripped the arms and closed my eyes.
 I was so in the middle of a panic attack.
 I was grateful that I had a pair of earbuds on me at all times at least when the plane got in the air I could listen to my music.
 Or music of some sort.

 I should nap, but I knew that wasn't going to happen.
-My heart felt like it was pounding out of my chest as the old la
+My heart felt like it was pounding out of my chest as the gray haired woman and a young child sat down next to me.
+The kid couldn't be more than three and I was going to go crazy if the kid whined the whole time.
+Fuck!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODgxODQyNzQ5LC04MjI0NjEyMjQsNjgxOT
+eyJoaXN0b3J5IjpbLTExNzU4MTUyOTIsLTgyMjQ2MTIyNCw2OD
-k2NTAxLC04MTYzNjk0MTAsNDc4OTEzNDI1LDEwNDEzMTcxMjYs
+E5OTY1MDEsLTgxNjM2OTQxMCw0Nzg5MTM0MjUsMTA0MTMxNzEy
-MTAzNTYyMDI3OSwxOTE4OTQ0MzMyXX0=
+NiwxMDM1NjIwMjc5LDE5MTg5NDQzMzJdfQ==
 -->